iqbal-lab-org/varifier/README.md

 # varifier

-Note: full documentation is under construction
+Note: full documentation is under construction.

+If you use Varifier, please cite: https://doi.org/10.1186/s13059-022-02714-x

 ## Installation